FrozenVoid/Philosophy-DB/Methods/Pranayama/readme.txt

 Pranayama a yogic breathic discipline also used in meditative practices.
-It usually results in 'wind sicksness' or Air element overload, in most people as Air element raises emotional sensitivity to level of psychosis.
+It usually results in 'wind sickness' or Air element overload, in most people as Air element raises emotional sensitivity to level of psychosis(Air controls emotion).
  This is obviously a self-destructive practice that has a very narrow utility in any spiritual system, as the energy level it generates is out of normal human capacity to contain in the body - its magical use is to